-Whether or not building sites remain open for the foreseeable future, COVID-19 will substantially impact the construction industry.
+COVID-19 will substantially impact the construction industry.
 To help clients overcome these challenges, HFW will provide regular bulletins with advice on:

-Delay & Disruption: COVID-19

-will inevitably cause extensive

-delay and disruption to ongoing

-projects.
-We will advise on the

-key issues, such as: (1) COVID-19

-as a Force Majeure event and

-the key issue of foreseeability (2)

-whether the COVID-19 response amounts to a change in laws under particular contracts; (3) the evidence required to link delays and disruption to the pandemic; (4) recovering additional material and labour costs (5) termination and frustration of contracts.
+Delay & Disruption: COVID-19 will inevitably cause extensive delay and disruption to ongoing projects.
+We will advise on the key issues, such as: (1) COVID-19 as a grounds for extension of time and additional costs, and the key issue of foreseeability; (2) whether the COVID-19 response amounts to a change in laws under particular contracts; (3) the evidence required to link delays and disruption to the pandemic; (4) recovering additional material and labour costs; (5) termination and frustration of contracts, including Force Majeure.

 - Future Contracts: COVID-19 fundamentally challenges the way current standard-form contracts allocate risk between the contractor and employer.
-We will advise on how these contracts can be amended to include 'Corona Clauses' to deal with disrupted supply chains, labour and material shortages, insurances and site closures. - Live disputes and claims: Formal disputes arising from construction projects can run for months or even years.
-COVID-19 is already extending the timetables of ongoing adjudications, arbitrations and court proceedings.
+We will advise on how these contracts can be amended to include 'Corona Clauses' to deal with disrupted supply chains, labour and material shortages, insurances and site closures.

+- disputes and claims: Formal disputes arising from construction projects can run for months or even years.
+COVID-19 is already extending the timetables of ongoing arbitrations and court proceedings.
 Our bulletins will provide practical updates concerning the running of disputes in the new environment.
 In particular, extended timetables, online submissions and hearings, and good practice for remote consulting with experts and witnesses.

-health checks: Good contract management and record keeping is vital in the best of times but crucial if contractors are to run viable claims arising from COVID-19.
-We will give some basic and easy-to-follow tips for keeping e-records, submitting electronic notices and an overview on when COVID-19 related notices should be given with reference to standard form FIDIC, NEC and JCT construction contracts.
+- Contract management

+health checks: Good contract

+management and record keeping

+is vital in the best of times but

+crucial if contractors are to

+run viable claims arising from

+COVID-19.
+We will give some

+basic and easy-to-follow tips for

+keeping e-records, submitting

+electronic notices and an overview

+on when COVID-19 related notices

+should be given with reference

+to standard form construction

+contracts, including NEC.